tjunttila/pdf2video/README.md

 The script file is formatted as follows.
 The script for each presentation page starts with a line `#page` and the following text then contains the script.
+A line starting with `%` is a comment and thus ignored.
 In the script text, one can use the following modifiers:

 * `*text*` to read `text` in an emphasized style,